Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Experimental Evaluation

 \subsection{Adaptation from Synthetic Data to Cityscapes}

-When adapting source knowledge from the \textit{GTA5} dataset to the Cityscapes one, our approach (LSR$^+$) achieves a mIoU of $46.9\%$, with a gain of $10\%$ compared to the baseline and of $1\%$ compared to the conference version (LSR) \cite{barbato2021latent}, thanks to the enhanced latent space regularization.
-In addition, it outperforms all competitors, with only the very recent works of \cite{toldo2020clustering} and \cite{Chen2019} able to get close to our result, while there is a quite relevant gap compared to all the other methods.
-Such improvement is quite stable across most per-class IoU scores, and is particularly evident in challenging classes, such as \textit{terrain} and \textit{t.\ light} where our strategy shows very high percentage gains, and on \textit{train} where we significantly outperform the competitors by doubling the score of the second-best strategy.
+When adapting source knowledge from the \textit{GTA5} dataset to the \textit{Cityscapes} one, our approach (LSR$^+$) achieves a mIoU of $46.9\%$, with a gain of $10\%$ compared to the baseline and of $0.9\%$ compared to the conference version (LSR) \cite{barbato2021latent}, thanks to the refined space-shaping objectives.
+Moreover, it outperforms all other strategies and the only techniques able to get close to its performance are the recent works by \cite{toldo2020clustering} and \cite{Chen2019}, while the other competitors see a significant score drop.
+The performance improvement is quite stable across per-class IoUs , and is particularly noticeable in challenging classes, like \textit{terrain} and \textit{t.\ light} where our strategy shows very high percentage gains, and on \textit{train} where we significantly outperform the competitors by doubling the score of the second-best strategy.

 Some qualitative results are reported in the top half of Fig.~\ref{fig:results}.
 From visual inspection, we can verify the increased precision of edges in the \textit{t.\ sign}, \textit{t.\ light}, \textit{pole} and \textit{person} classes in both images.
-Furthermore, our approach is the only one to correctly classify the \textit{bus} in the right of the first image as such (confused as \textit{truck} by the other strategies).
-Importantly, we can also see the effects of our two-pass labeling (see Sec \ref{sec:setup}-C) on the left of the top image (where part of the \textit{fence} is correctly classified by our strategy, while being missed by all competitors) and of the second image (where LSR$^{+}$ significantly reduces the confusion between \textit{sky} and the white building).
+Furthermore, our approach is the only one to correctly classify the \textit{bus} on the right of the first image, which is confused as \textit{truck} by the other strategies.
+Importantly, we can also see the effects of our two-pass labeling (see Sec.\ \ref{sec:setup}-C) on the left of the top image (where part of the \textit{fence} is correctly classified by our strategy, while being missed by all competitors) and of the second image (where LSR$^{+}$ significantly reduces the confusion between \textit{sky} and the white building).

-In the SYNTHIA to Cityscapes setup, LSR$^+$ surpasses its conference version (LSR) by about $1\%$ of mIoU in the 16-classes setup and by $0.6\%$ in the 13-classes one, achieving a final score of $42.6\%$ and $48.7\%$, respectively.
-It also outperforms all the other competitors, with a slight margin of $1\%$ on average w.r.t \cite{toldo2020clustering} and a larger one (more than $3\%$) w.r.t. all the other approaches.
+In the \textit{SYNTHIA} to \textit{Cityscapes} setup, LSR$^+$ surpasses its conference version (LSR) by about $1\%$ of mIoU in the 16-classes setup and by $0.6\%$ in the 13-classes one, achieving a final score of $42.6\%$ and $48.7\%$, respectively.
+It also outperforms all the other competitors, with a slight margin of $1\%$ on average with respect to \cite{toldo2020clustering} and a larger one (more than $3\%$) compared to all the other approaches.

 Qualitative results are reported in the bottom half of Fig.~\ref{fig:results}, where the overall increase in segmentation accuracy for many classes such as \textit{car}, \textit{road} and \textit{sidewalk} is evident.
 In the first image (third row of Fig. \ref{fig:results}) we can see how LSR$^+$ is the only strategy to correctly classify both \textit{rider} and \textit{bike}, whereas other strategies even miss the \textit{t. sign} in the foreground.
 Similarly, in the second image we note improvements on the prediction on such classes and, fundamentally, of the \textit{road} in foreground (confused for \textit{car} and \textit{bycicle} by the competitors).